-- Give them a backseat pass to your brain through your internal voice. - Try to maintain the "ignorance of the moment."
+- Give them a backstage pass to your brain through your internal voice. - Try to maintain the "ignorance of the moment."
 Rather than commenting on your behavior based on knowledge gained later, keep the storyline consistent with what you knew at the time. - Try not to give away the resolution before the climax.

-Characters: Keep them compelling and few.
+Characters: Should be compelling and few.

-- Try to use dialogue to help bring each character to life. - In an oral story your audience only has so much memory capacity.
+- Use dialogue to bring each character to life. - Make it easy for your audience to follow your story.
+It's oral and your audience only has so much memory capacity.